vefunder/protocol-research-review/articles/stasis_eurs/stasis_eurs.md

 The corporate governance structure of Stasis is highly ambiguous, leaving the custody of both token supply and underlying assets uncertain.
 Although Stasis issues regular account statements verified by third parties on their [transparency page](https://stasis.net/transparency/), the details of the company's operations are opaque.

-For instance, the most recent quarterly report from March 7th reveals that Stasis' entire bond portfolio was liquidated, form a cost basis of ~48M euro.
+For instance, the most recent quarterly report from March 7th reveals that Stasis' entire bond portfolio was liquidated, from a face value of ~48M euro.
 Due to adverse market conditions, the market value of the portfolio had markedly decreased since the original purchase.
 Although the report shows EURS to be fully collateralized, there was a transfer of 3M euro that appears to be a cash infusion.
 While we can only speculate on the source of funds (Stasis team neglected to comment on this point), it's possible Stasis has taken out a loan to cover a shortfall caused by their portfolio rebalancing.

 Although recent bond holdings had been trading at a discount to the company's cost basis, this was not reflected in the quarterly statements.
 This was allowed under [IFRS 9](https://www.ifrs.org/issued-standards/list-of-standards/ifrs-9-financial-instruments/), categorized as Solely Payments of Principal and Interest (SPPI), since Stasis had planned to hold their bonds to maturity.
 Users should be wary of creative accounting practices and urge Stasis to improve its transparency reporting, as this sort of creative accounting can conceal the risk of insolvency from users.